Skip to content

 • Abstract Expressionism (as a reaction against it)

-• Japanese Zen philosophy
+• Japanese Zen philosophy and ink drawings

 The Evolution of Minimalism in Recent Decades

-Recent trends in minimalist art include:
+Recent trends in minimalist drawings include:

-• Digital minimalism in web and app design
+• Digital minimalism in graphic design

-• Minimalist music and sound art
+• Minimalist tattoo art

 Minimalist Art and its Economic Influence